All about Class 6|

 Reading in Class 6|

 Within Class 6 we use the Collins Big Cat reading scheme which caters for children from Reception to Year 6.
 The reading books are broken into bands; each band contains a range of fiction, non-fiction and poetry books.
 The children will read a book as part of their literacy unit, closely matched to their ability.
+Within some of the Literacy units, there is also the opportunity to read a whole class novel, which the children can spend time studying.

 The children will be taught all of the spelling rules that are taken from the Year 4 and 5 curriculum.
 They will be taught the rule within school and then, in the following weeks homework, they will be given words based on these rules to learn.
 The children will then be tested on either Thursday or Friday, dependent upon when the homework has gone home.